WarnerVance/DiscordBot/readme.md

 - Points changes limited to ±35 points per update
 - Daily updates posted at 5:00 and 6:00 UTC
 - Comprehensive error handling and logging
-- Point changes require approval from a second Brother
+- Point changes require approval from VP-Internal
-- Pending changes expire after 24 hours if not approved/rejected

 ## Testing